tranquil cottage garden with lounger

 2: Use curved paths

 Curving paths give your cottage garden a natural feel, allowing your guests to wander through your flower beds.
 Curving paths are more natural, and research suggests curves are more pleasing on the eye.
-If you’d like to give your garden a more traditional appeal, use tudor cobbles or sandstone setts to create a more rustic looking path.
+If you’d like to give your garden a more traditional appeal, use Tudor cobbles or sandstone setts to create a more rustic looking path.

 curved garden path